uNetworking/pubsub-benchmark/README.md

 This repo implements a simplified stock exchange service using pub/sub support found in Socket.IO and uWebSockets.js.
 The purpose is to showcase performance differences in the two projects given a real-world example under stressful conditions.

-The benchmark is simple; two version are made with virtually identical features and number of lines of code.
+The benchmark is simple; two versions are made with virtually identical features and number of lines of code.
 One made with uWebSockets.js, one made with Socket.IO.
 Source code is available under respective folder.
+Feel free to PR other implementations.

 <div align="center">